+If the UE has an ongoing session and acquired the new P-CSCF address by using procedure A described above, the UE shall perform an initial registration as specified in subclause 5.1 after the UE detects that the ongoing session has ended.

-When a the UE has acquired the P-CSCF address, the UE shall perform an initial registration as specified in subclause 5.1.
+In all other cases, when the UE has acquired the P-CSCF address, the UE shall perform an initial registration as specified in subclause 5.1.

-NOTE: For UEs using procedure A described above, the network ensures that P-CSCF address(es) in the Protocol Configuration Options information element of a Modify EPS Bearer Context Request message is sent only during P-CSCF restoration procedures as defined in subclause 5 of 3GPP TS 23.380 [7D].
+NOTE 1: For UEs using procedure A described above, the network ensures that P-CSCF address(es) in the Protocol Configuration Options information element of a Modify EPS Bearer Context Request message is sent only during P-CSCF restoration procedures as defined in subclause 5 of 3GPP TS 23.380 [7D].

+NOTE 2: In case of P-CSCF failure, any IMS signalling associated to an ongoing session towards the currently registered P-CSCF will fail and the UE will not be able to receive any incoming call.
+It is up to UE implementation to detect the end of an ongoing session, e.g. user plane inactivity detection or Timer F expiry.

 *** 3rd Change ***